jeanhibbert/HackerNewsFilter/README.md

 ## Enahancements I would make given time
 - Add docker support
-- Add additional integration tests around the HackerNewsService, HackerNewsClient & GetBestNewsItemsEndpoint
+- Add additional integration tests around the HackerNewsService, HackerNewsClient & GetBestNewsItemsEndpoint (with validation check)
-- Add additional unit tests around the HackerNewsService, HackerNewsClient & GetBestNewsItemsEndpoint
+- Add additional unit tests around the HackerNewsService, HackerNewsClient & GetBestNewsItemsEndpoint (with validation check)
 - Add performance and load tests
-- Setup Polly retry in program.cs
+- Setup Polly retry in program.cs & perform additional encapsulation of service setup into extension methods
+- Ensure all request/response objects are using records and are immutable

 ## Implementation specification
 - Get full list of best news items